 The following are the release notes for Buildbot 0.9.0b9 This version was released on May 10, 2016.

-See Upgrading from Buildbot 0.8.x for a guide to upgrading from 0.8.x to 0.9.x
+See Upgrading to Buildbot 0.9.0 for a guide to upgrading from 0.8.x to 0.9.x

 - new GitLabStatusPush to report builds results to GitLab. - buildbot stop now waits for complete buildmaster stop by default. - New --no-wait argument for buildbot stop which allows not to wait for complete master shutdown. - Builder page is now sorted by builder name - LogViewer page now supports ANSI color codes, and is displayed white on black.